dorukardahan/twitterapi-io-mcp/docs/blogs/blog_monitor_tweets.md

-# Affordable, Real-Time X (Twitter) API — No Limits
+# How to Monitor Twitter Accounts for New Tweets in Real-Time
 Source: https://twitterapi.io/blog/how-to-monitor-twitter-accounts-for-new-tweets-in-real-time

-## Description

-Build with an affordable, real-time X (Twitter) API.
-Get instant access to timelines, tweets, and write actions with predictable pricing and no limits.

 ## Sections

+- How to Monitor Twitter Accounts for New Tweets in Real-Time
+- Table of Contents
+- Why Monitor Specific Twitter Accounts?
+- Implementation Guide: Monitoring New Tweets
+- Step 1: Set Up Your Project
+- Step 2: Create the Monitoring Script
+- Optimize Your Monitoring Frequency
+- Advanced Implementation: Using Pagination
+- Cost Considerations and Optimization
+- API Pricing
+- Cost Optimization Tips
+- Cost Example Calculations
+- Real-World Applications
-- [object Object]
+- Conclusion
+- Ready to Get Started?

 ## Content

-Loading...
-How to Monitor Twitter Accounts for New Tweets in Real-Time Published on December 6, 2025

 ✓ Real-Time Twitter Account Monitoring Staying up-to-date with specific Twitter accounts is essential for market intelligence, competitive analysis, and trend spotting.
 This guide shows you how to set up automated monitoring for new tweets from any Twitter account using TwitterAPI.io's powerful Advanced Search API.